ebzzry/ebzzry.github.io/src/en/lambda-calculus.md

 (λx.x)
 ```

-The Greek letter `λ` denotes that the surrounding context is a function—or something that can be
+The Greek letter `λ` denotes that the surrounding context is a function—or
-applied or used.
-The `λ` symbol is used instead of another symbol because of a typesetting issue
+something that can be applied or used.
+The `λ` symbol is used instead of another
-that is discussed [here](https://goo.gl/vxMkW4).
-So, don’t fret too much about, just use it.
+symbol because of a historical typesetting issue.
+So, don’t fret too much
+about, just use it.

 What comes next after the `λ` symbol, before the `.`, is the parameter.
 Technically, it can be any
 symbol.
 It simply means the name that can be used when applying that function, to refer to its